Phase 2: Debris Removal by US Army Corps of Engineers

 The deadline to opt into the government sponsored debris removal program is March 31, 2025.
 You should fill out the form as soon as possible, unless you are opting out of free debris removal by Army Corps of Engineers.
 Debris removal by the Army Corps of Engineers cannot proceed until you submit your form.
 Failing to submit the ROE form by March 31, 2025 is considered opting out.

 No, the debris removal process is not a first-come, first-served process.
-But getting your forms in early — and encouraging your neighbors to do so as well – will speed the work in your neighborhood.
+There are a number of factors that determine when everyone’s lot will be scheduled for Phase 2 debris removal.
+To maximize efficiency, contractors schedule their work based on priorities set by the federal government with input from County.
+But getting your forms in early—and encouraging your neighbors to do so as well—will speed the work in your neighborhood.

 If you have a destroyed structure on your property, please fill out and submit the form.